enum class and Scoped Enumerations

 Introduction

-If it's a legacy project, there's nothing we can do about it.
-But writing like this in 2026 is basically digging your own grave.
-The implicit integer conversion, namespace pollution, and inability to forward-declare in C-style enums — each of these three strikes is enough to get you chewed out in a code review.
+If this is a legacy project, there's no choice, but writing like this in 2026 is basically digging a hole for yourself.
+The implicit integer conversion, namespace pollution, and inability to forward declare C-style enums—these three issues are enough to get you scolded in a code review.

-enum class (the strongly-typed enumeration introduced in C++11) exists to solve these problems.
-It's not just syntactic sugar — it's a commitment at the level of type safety.
-In this chapter, we start from the pain points of C-style enums and work our way to understanding exactly what bugs enum class fixes, and how to use it to write safer code.
+enum class (strongly-typed enumeration introduced in C++11) exists to solve these problems.
+It is not just syntactic sugar—it is a commitment at the level of type safety.
+In this chapter, starting from the pain points of C-style enums, we will figure out exactly what bugs enum class fixes and how to use it to write safer code.

-Step 1 — The Three Sins of C-Style Enums
+Step 1 — The Three Cardinal Sins of C-style Enums

-Before diving into enum class, let's look at the blood-pressure-raising problems of the old enum.
+Before discussing enum class, let's look at the problems with old enum that really raise your blood pressure.

 Values of old-style enum can be implicitly converted to int.
-This might sound "convenient," but it actually encourages you to write code like this:
+This sounds "convenient," but it actually encourages you to write code like this:

 enum Color { Red, Green, Blue };